kainoa7/pathly/backend/README.md

-# Pathly Backend
+# Nextly Backend

 ## Phase 1 Setup Complete ✅

-This is the Node.js/Express.js backend for Pathly with TypeScript.
+This is the Node.js/Express.js backend for Nextly with TypeScript.

 ### Tech Stack
 - **Node.js** with **Express.js**